 Another major study of 10,000 people suffering from sleep disorders revealed that people with insomnia were five times more likely to develop depression and twenty times more likely to develop a panic disorder.

-10: Feel more attractive
+10: Feel More Attractive

-Sleep is excellent for the skin and it shouldn’t be an overlooked as a fundamental part of the beauty regime.
+Keeping a consistent sleep schedule is excellent for the skin and it shouldn’t be an overlooked as a fundamental part of the beauty regime.

 Hitting the pillow earlier leaves people feeling more attractive, younger and healthier.